 Etihad Airways’ Boeing 777 fleet comes in four different seat configurations.
-Its long-range B777-200LR and some B777-300ER have a three-class layout, with one First, two Business and several Economy Class cabins per plane.
+Its long-range B777-200LR and some B777-300ER have a three-class layout, with one First, two Business, and several Economy Class cabins per plane.

 Most of Etihad’s B777-300ER aircraft have a two-class layout since Etihad chooses to drop First Class cabins on these planes.
 These planes feature either one Business Class cabin with 28 seats and 3 Economy Class cabins with 384 seats or two Business Class cabins of 40 seats in total and 340 Economy Class seats spread over 3 cabins.

-The Business Class seats onboard all of Etihad’s B777s are arranged in a 1-2-1 staggered layout, which means that all seats face forward and that every passenger has direct access to the aisle.
+The Business Class seats on board all of Etihad’s B777s are arranged in a 1-2-1 staggered layout, which means that all seats face forward and that every passenger has direct access to the aisle.
 Note that this seating pattern means that middle pairs and window seats have a few inches/cm more length in bed mode than the aisle seats.
 This seat layout is not unique to Etihad as you also find it on other carriers such as Iberia, Emirates (A380 planes), Finnair (A330), Qantas, Asiana, and Thai Airways.

 The cabin has an elegant, albeit slightly dated look.
 The Business Class cabins in Etihad Airways A330 planes feature an identical design and seat layout.

-The Business Class seat has a pitch of 72 inches (183 cm), and width is 20 inches (50 cm).
+The Business Class seat has a pitch of 72 inches (183 cm), and the width is 20 inches (50 cm).
 In front of each seat, below the fixed entertainment screen, is an ottoman covered in brown leather with some storage space below.
 The tray table is attached to the back of the seat in front and can be pulled out quite easily; the table can also be moved out-of-the-way when you need to get up.
 The seat’s side features a USB port and international power port near the floor, making it quite difficult to reach for them when you want to charge your devices.
 The armrest holds the handset for the in-flight entertainment system, as well as the seat controls, which includes massage functions.

-At the push of a button, the seat can be reclined into a fully flat-bed with a length of 72 inches (183 cm), which includes the footrest.
-Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flights; Etihad only provides turn-down service (including a mattress, cotton loungewear, and slippers) on longer flights.
+At the push of a button, the seat can be reclined into a fully flatbed with a length of 72 inches (183 cm), which includes the footrest.
+Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flight.
+Etihad only provides turn-down service (including a mattress, cotton loungewear, and slippers) on longer flights.
 Etihad’s Middle East competitors Emirates and Qatar Airways do offer turndown service on both medium and long-haul flights.

 What are the best Business Class seats on Etihad’s low-density B777s